A Brief Introduction to Rastafarianism

 What do Rastafarians Believe?

 This results in a wide variety of beliefs and practices coming under the general umbrella of Rastafarianism that often result from individual interpretations.
-There are however some notable characteristics as covered below.
+There are however, some notable characteristics as covered below.

-JAH is within all individuals and all individuals are connected to God.
-This is reflected in the often used phrase “I and I” when referring to oneself.
+JAH is within all individuals, and all individuals are connected to God.
+This is reflected in the often-used phrase “I and I” when referring to oneself

-The 6 Principles of Rastarari
+The 6 Principles of Rastafari

 One early leader of the movement in Jamaica was Leonard Howell, who was arrested by the Jamaican government in 1933 for preaching a ‘revolutionary doctrine’.

-Howell established the first commune of Rastafari and six principles of Rastafari which have changed little over the years:
+Howell established the first commune of Rastafari and six principles of Rastafari, which have changed little over the years:

 1) a hatred for the white race,